paramraghavan/aws-one-view/README.md

 # aws-one-view
-Consolidated views of all my services associated with a single aws account
+Consolidated views of all the services associated with a single aws account

 - cloudwatch logs - view and download
 - emr job sumbit logs